Sandwiches invented in every US state from French dip to muffuletta

 California: French dip sandwich

-Despite the name, the French dip was invented in LA at one of two historic spots – Phillipe's or Cole's, depending on who you ask.
+Despite the name, the French dip was invented in LA at one of two historic spots – Philippe's or Cole's, depending on who you ask.
 The dish consists of sliced roast beef, Swiss cheese, and onions on a French roll, accompanied by a bowl of broth to dip it into (some joints also dip the bread and/or meat in the gravy).
-The story at Phillipe's dates back to 1918, when owner Philippe Mathieu unintentionally dropped a beef sandwich into a roasting pan full of juices and served it to a hungry policeman.
+The story at Philippe's dates back to 1918, when owner Philippe Mathieu unintentionally dropped a beef sandwich into a roasting pan full of juices and served it to a hungry policeman.
 It was a huge hit and word quickly spread.
 Cole's claims to have invented the sandwich by accident a decade earlier in 1908, but the details are sketchy.
 In any case, you can drop into either LA institution for a world-class bite.

 The Image Party/Shutterstock